decentraland/decentraland-dapps/README.md

 ## Translation

-This module allows you to do do i18n.
+This module allows you to do i18n.

 ### Dependencies